mbmasadeh/ApacheOnUbuntu/index.md

 If your work is ok, you will get an OK Msg

 ## Enable .Net core application in Apache2 server
-Let’s now enable .NET Core project in Apache
+<p>Let’s now enable .NET Core project in Apache</p>
 First we need to move the published folder in windows machine "Publish folder" to the Ubuntu machine, you can use many tools, in my case i uploaded to my one drive and downloaded to my Ubuntu.
-The download folder will get "Publish.zip", unzip it to a pre created folder named "Publish" in the same directory
+<p>The download folder will get "Publish.zip", unzip it to a pre created folder named "Publish" in the same directory</p>
 <pre><code>
 $ cd Downloads
 $ mkdir Publish